Doctors Note Logo

 Why Your Feet Feel Like They Are Burning in Warm Socks

-Persistent burning, tingling or sharp pain in your feet under warm socks often signals nerve or circulation issues such as peripheral neuropathy from diabetes, vitamin deficiencies, erythromelalgia or compression from tight socks or footwear.
-Heat magnifies symptoms by stimulating nerve firing, dilating blood vessels and trapping moisture against the skin.
+Burning, tingling, or sharp foot pain under warm socks often points to nerve or circulation problems, including peripheral neuropathy (commonly from diabetes), vitamin deficiencies, erythromelalgia, or compression from tight socks and footwear.
+Heat worsens these symptoms by stimulating nerve firing, dilating blood vessels, and trapping moisture against the skin.

 answer background